We were told there was nothing we could do about it.

 As parents, that was a heart-wrenching diagnosis.
 We felt hopeless and helpless at the same time.
 After processing the news for a bit, the pain turned to the feeling that we needed to do something: we needed to take action.
 And that’s what led us to form our non-profit: A Race Against Blindness.

 Undeterred by the odds against us, we set out to find a cure.

 We set out to connect with researchers, trying to find out – is anyone working on this?
 Is anybody making headway on the problem of retinitis pigmentosa caused by Bardet-Biedl syndrome?
 Our initial search wasn’t as helpful as we had hoped regarding BBS-1 but we didn’t give up.
 We continued our search for researchers in the field of BBS and retinitis pigmentosa.
 And eventually, that led us to find Axovia, which is a company based in the United Kingdom.

-Axovia was working on Luke’s exact condition.
+Axovia Therapeutics is working on Luke’s exact condition.